What is Student Loan Rehabilitation (And When Do You Need It)?

 Contact your loan servicer to start the conversation.
 You will need to provide proof of current income and may need to show your expenses as well.
 Having those prepared before you call will help the process go smoothly.

-If you’d like help acquiring Student Loan Rehabilitation or need additional assistance with student loan options, our Student Loan Counseling is a helpful place to start.
+If you’d like help acquiring Student Loan Rehabilitation or need additional assistance with student loan options, our Student Loan Counseling and Student Loan Payoff Calculator are great places to start.